 Why Repayment Timing Matters More Than Approval Speed

-A lot of borrowers initially focus on:
+A lot of customers initially focus on:

 - how quickly the loan is approved